Skip to main

 UK Libraries can help instructors across the university find, adopt, and create open educational resources (OER) – shareable, revisable class materials that can include textbooks, articles, podcasts, videos, and more.
 Free for anyone to use, OER are crucial to providing more equitable access to higher education by eliminating the prohibitive costs of traditional commercial textbooks.

-To help reduce student costs and promote the adoption and use of open educational resources, UK Libraries has piloted the Alternative Textbook Grant Program.
-Every year, the program awards grants to up to 10 faculty members who propose using open textbooks, free course content, and other UK Libraries-licensed information for their courses.
-Since its launch in 2016, the program has impacted thousands of students, leveraging just over $100,000 in grant funds into over $1.5 million in student savings.
+To help reduce student costs and promote the adoption and use of open educational resources, UK Libraries has piloted the Open Educational Resources Grant Program, formerly known at the Alternative Textbook Grant Program.
+The program encourages the adoption and creation of OER for use in UK courses.
+A key component in UK Libraries’ affordability initiatives, the OER Grant Program program has impacted thousands of students since its launch in 2016 by leveraging just over $100,000 in grant funds into over $1.5 million in student savings.
+The 2024-25 cycle marked an intentional shift in scope for the program, which now welcomes a vastly expanded range of project types and sizes.

-For more information on open educational resources, contact Affordable Course Content Librarian Stephen Krueger at stephen.krueger@uky.edu, or visit our Affordable Course Content page.
+For more information on open educational resources, contact the Affordable Course Content Librarian at ACCLibrarian@l.uky.edu or visit our Affordable Course Content page.

 Open Data Resources